Toluca: Industrial zone

 Toluca is located in the economic center of Mexico.
 Toluca has become an important economic city because of its industries and infrastructure that produce drinks, food, textiles, cars, electric products and such.
 Since 1944, many industries have settled in Toluca rather than in other cities.
 In 1965, the industrial zone of Toluca-Lerma-Tianguistenco, which is located on the north side of Toluca, began to attract industries to the area.
 The city now has five additional major industrial parks: Corredor Industrial Toluca, Parque Industrial Lerma, Parque Industrial Exportec I., Parque Industrial Exportec II and the Parque Industrial El Coecillo.

 Chrysler's Toluca Car Assembly has manufactured automobiles since 1968.
-The 220 acre complex — where the FIAT 500 is assembled — employs 2300 people.
-Other companies located here or that have industrial parks in Toluca are BMW, Mercedes Benz, Coca-Cola, Femsa, Grupo Bimbo, Nissan, Nestlé, Pfizer, Bayer, Crisa, Barcel, Knorr, Trelleborg Automotive, and HSBC.
+The 220 acre complex employs 2300 people.
+Other companies located here or that have industrial parks in Toluca are BMW, Mercedes-Benz, Coca-Cola, Femsa, Grupo Bimbo, Nissan, Nestlé, Pfizer, Bayer, Crisa, Barcel, Knorr, Trelleborg Automotive, and HSBC.
 Many of those aforementioned companies have complete manufacturing and R&D facilities in the Toluca industrial park.
 Mercedes-Benz manufactures the C-Class, E-Class, G-Class, here and upgrades the GL-Class, S-Class and CLS-Class to armored vehicles at this facility.
 BMW manufactures its 3, 5, 7 and X5 series and also offers armored variants.